 - Age restrictions are limiting.

-- Globe life insurance rates are expensive compared to other life insurance company’s rates.
+- Globe life insurance rates are expensive compared to other life insurance companies rates.

-- You need to get a quote from a life insurance agent for permanent insurance.
+- You need to get a permanent insurance quote from a life insurance agent.

 - You can only choose 10, 20, or 30 years for term insurance.

 - Coverage maximum amounts are limited to $100,000.
 You are directed to AIG for any coverage above that.